 The same area from the other direction showing how flooded it was in 2012, the spoil heap was flattened off and is to the left.

 Back to the floods.
 Again this was taken around 1963 and shows the are called Cholsey Marsh.
 The Thames path is not in evidence yet will go past the boathouse.

-This is the same area a few years ago when it was flooded, the boathouse is still there to the left.
+This is the same area a few years ago when it was flooded, the boathouse is still there to the right.

 A little to the left of the boathouse is more of the marsh and what is known locally as Ferry Lane

 Same bit forty years later and as you can see a few more willows have grown.

 This is Ferry lane when it is flooded.
 The Thames is about 100 meters in the distance.

 I took this not far from where I live, the area gets flooded badly in heavy rain like you can see in the photo below